pulumi/foundational-training/module-09-policy-as-code/slides/slides.md

 * `Disabled`: Do not run.
 * `Advisory`: Validate, print warning and always return zero.
-* `Mandatory`: Validate, print error and return non-zero if fails.
+* `Mandatory`: Validate, print error, and return non-zero if fails.
 * `Remediate`: Mutate the resource to try fix the issue, validate, print error and return non-zero if fails.
 * Can set a global default, or level per-policy
 * Consumers can override at the same levels